amber227/claude-slack-wrapper/README.md

-bidirectional interaction with claude code through slack. supports file attachments both ways.
+bidirectional interaction with claude code through slack.

+spins up an agent instance in a tmux window and pipes input/output through a configurable slack channel.

+supports file attachments both ways (still janky).

-below are generated docs, if something is unclear/unreproducible lmk -amber
+below are generated docs, if something is unclear/unreproducible lmk

+-amber

 ## Setup